Yamato-Security/hayabusa/README.md

 You can output the alerts in color based on the alert `level`.
 You can change the default colors in the config file at `./config/level_color.txt` in the format of `level,(RGB 6-digit ColorHex)`.
+If you will disable color output, you can use `--no-color` option.

 # Hayabusa Rules